-Honesty and Integrity: Central Arizona AppraisersWe consider what we do as a profession.
-The rigors of becoming a licensed appraiser have become more difficult than ever before.
-That's why it goes without question these days that real estate appraisal can unquestionably be considered a profession as opposed to a trade.
-In our field, as with any profession, we are bound by ethical considerations.
+Appraising is a profession, and appraisers are professionals.
+The rigors of becoming a licensed appraiser have increased more than ever in the past.
+So it goes without question these days that real estate appraisal can certainly be called a profession as opposed to a trade.
+In our field, as with any profession, we have a strict ethical code.

-Appraisers may also have fiduciary obligations to third parties, including homeowners, buyers and sellers, or others.
-Those third parties normally are defined in scope of the appraisal assignment itself.
-An appraiser's fiduciary duty is restricted to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the order.
+Appraisers will regularly need to consider the interests of third parties, such as homeowners, buyers and sellers, or others.
+Typically the third parties are specifically defined in the appraisal report.
+An appraiser's fiduciary duty is limited to those parties who the appraiser knows, based on the scope of work or other written parameters of the order.

-There are also ethical rules that have nothing to do with clients and others.
-For example, appraisers must store their work files for at least five years - at Central Arizona Appraisers you can rest assured that we abide by that rule.
+Appraisers also have duties outside of boundaries of clients and others.
+For example, appraisers must backup their work files for at least five years - something else Central Arizona Appraisers takes very seriously.

-Finally, the Uniform Standards of Professional Appraisal Practice (or simply "USPAP") clearly defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)", "a direction in assignment results that favors the cause of the client", or "the amount of a value opinion" in addition to other situations We follow these rules to the letter which means you can be at ease knowing we are going above and beyond to get you an accurate home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be confident we are working hard to provide an unbiased determination of the home or property value.

 When you request an appraisal from Central Arizona Appraisers we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.